vadik-el/kansofy-trade/USAGE_GUIDE.md

 ```
 User: "Compare these two contracts and highlight the differences"

-Claude: I'll compare these contracts and highlight the key differences.
+AI Assistant: I'll compare these contracts and highlight the key differences.

-[Uses get_document_details for both documents]
+[Engine extracts with Docling - deterministic]
-[Uses analyze_document_content for both]
+[Pattern matching with rules - no AI inference]

 Comparison Results: